Devnuelx/Kweli/README.md

 ---

-## 💬 Final Thoughts
+## Final Thoughts

-Every time someone scans a QR code on Kweli, they're not just verifying a product—they're casting a vote for a more transparent, trustworthy marketplace.
+Every time someone scans a QR code on Kweli, they're not just verifying a product, they're casting a vote for a more transparent, trustworthy marketplace.
 They're protecting their families.
 They're saving lives.

 This isn't some abstract blockchain experiment.
 This is about making sure a mother in Lagos doesn't lose her child to fake antibiotics.
 It's about ensuring a farmer's investment in fertilizer actually helps his crops grow.
 It's about trust, transparency, and accountability in markets where all three have been destroyed by counterfeits.